-Open space shall be available for recreational use by the residents of the Open Space Subdivision.
-General public use may be considered but shall not be required unless the Open Space parcel(s) are accepted by the Board of Selectmen as Town recreation land.
+Open space shall be available for recreational use by the residents of the Conservation Subdivision.
+General public use may be considered but shall not be required.
 The criteria are necessitated by the unique features of each proposed subdivision.
 Where land is to be developed in a manner that will result in a significant number of people forming a community on that land, adequate recreational space is a necessity.
 These criteria are intended to provide that those moving into the subdivision will have adequate recreational area.